 By the middle of the 20th century, many hospitals and mental health facilities began including art therapy programs after observing how it promoted emotional, developmental, and cognitive growth in children.
 The discipline continued to grow, soon becoming an important tool for the treatment of children and adults alike.
 Since then, art has become stable in the therapeutic field.

-What can I expect in an art therapy session?
+What can I expect in a transpersonal art therapy session?

 As with any form of therapy, the first session involves filling in an intake form and discussing the presenting issues that brought you to therapy.